CUESTA CONSERVATION CAMP

 maintenance and repair.

-administered by CAL FIRE and CDCR.
-The inmates assigned to Cuesta
+by CAL FIRE and CDCR.
+The inmates assigned to Cuesta Camp are

-Camp are provided from the California Men’s Colony (CMC) located
+provided from the California Men’s Colony (CMC) located just west of

-just west of San Luis Obispo.
-Each work day, the inmates are picked
+San Luis Obispo.
+Each work day, the inmates are picked up by

-up by CAL FIRE personnel, taken to work projects or training
+CAL FIRE personnel, taken to work projects or training assignments

-assignments and then returned at the end of the day.
-CDCR also
+and then returned at the end of the day.
+CDCR also provides

-provides trained staff that accompanies the fire crews when they
+trained staff that accompanies the fire crews when they respond to

-respond to emergencies up and down the state.
-The CAL FIRE camp
+emergencies up and down the state.
+The CAL FIRE camp division

-division chief and the CDCR camp lieutenant work hand in hand to
+chief and the CDCR camp lieutenant work hand in hand to make the

 San Luis Obispo County is rural in nature.
 The